Glossary of Terms

 • Output Waveforms

-This is a diagram showing the relationship as to sequence of all output signals including channels A, B, and Z as well as their inverse signals for differential output encoders.
+Output Waveforms are the relationship of the output signals to each other, normally shown in a diagram as below.
+This shows the sequence of all output signals including channels A, B, and I as well as their inverse signals for differential output encoders.

 • P